January 9, 2016

 The Old Washoe Club is known to have plenty of ghosts and it was also the same building which housed a room called The Crypt.
 This was where they would stack the bodies of the dead during the winters when the ground was frozen solid.
 It was in this very room that my son, Aaron, would collect his best paranormal photo evidence, to date.
 While in The Crypt, he snapped four consecutive photos which captured a green-colored orb moving around toward the ceiling.
 (Update: this was later determined to be a false orb caused by a reflection)

 My interest in the paranormal runs deep, and my two children are excitedly following in their Mom’s footsteps.
 We were all ecstatic to be able to finally visit haunted Virginia City on two occasions in June of 2015.
 After touring the Old Washoe Club and staying overnight in the Gold Hill Hotel’s Miner’s Cabin near the Yellow Jacket Mine, I was inspired to officially create our family’s own ghost hunting team, The Ghost Seers.

 Ghost hunting in Virginia City was a phenomenal experience, and we can’t wait to go back!
 There are many more places in the town that are ripe for ghost hunting, including the Chollar Mine, Silver Queen Hotel, Mackay Mansion, the Silver Terrace and Gold Hill Cemeteries, and more.
-We will likely return to Virginia City during the summer of 2016.
 As we can attest, ghost hunting can be fun for the whole family!